CSI3380/gamedesign/README.md

 # gamedesign
-A repository for game design at OU
+A repository for game design at OU.
+Clone this repository to get started!